bids-standard/bids-specification/src/04-modality-specific-files/06-physiological-and-other-continuous-recordings.md

 [any TSV file](../02-common-principles.md#tabular-files) to specify, for example, the units of the recorded time series.
-Please note that, in contrast to other TSV files in BIDS, the TSV files specified for phsyiological and other continuous recordings *do not* include a header line.
+Please note that, in contrast to other TSV files in BIDS, the TSV files specified for physiological and other continuous recordings *do not* include a header line.
 Instead the name of columns are specified in the JSON file.
 This is to improve compatibility with existing software (for example, FSL, PNM)